a-lurker/a-lurker.github.io/docs/luup-engine.md

 invisible
 )

-Existing children:
+Children:
+- Any new children are added (the typical scenario).
-- if mentioned - are updated.
+- Existing children if mentioned are updated.
 You can change their info.
-- if not mentioned - are deleted.
+- Existing children if not mentioned are deleted.

-Any new children are added (the typical scenario).

 |Identifier|Type|Comments|
 |---|---|---|